We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There’s also evidence that topical CBD products may help with

 - The date.
 Look for a COA that’s unexpired or fairly recent — at least from within the last year.
+Some brands provide COAs for every batch of every product they make, while others offer a single representative COA for each product.

 - THC.
 If the product is made with isolate or broad-spectrum CBD, it should say THC isn’t detected, or “ND.”
 If it’s made with full-spectrum CBD, it may have up to 0.3 percent THC.